smiley4t/smiley4t.github.io/about.md

 ---
-layout: page
+layout: default
-title: About
+title: About Me
-permalink: /about/

 ---

 # About Me